hellstorm-software/kult-labyrinth/data/mriask/plot.md

 My Roomate is a serial killer.

 Now normally that would be some sort of dealbreaker…
 … you know, the risk of dying and all.
 And I know this is gonna sound crazy…
 …but hear me out.
+I haven’t eaten human in years.
+It’s too messy.
+But she’s good…
+…Like, really good